- Posted on

 expands on this with a more interactive and visually pleasing interface.
 Learning to use both can help you become more proficient in managing and monitoring Unix and Linux server resources.

-Whether you’re managing a multi-user environment or a complex server system, mastering these tools can significantly improve your capability to respond to system issues and optimise performance.
+Whether you’re managing a multi-user environment or a complex server system, mastering these tools can significantly improve your capability to respond to system issues and optimize performance.